 Our KS4 pupils now have science in 2 option blocks.
-We follow the BTEC Level 1/Level 2 First Award in Principles of Applied Science that is a 2 year course.
+We follow the BTEC Level 1/Level 2 First Award in Principles of Applied Science that is a 2-year course.
 The BTEC covers all the sciences: Biology, Physics and Chemistry.
 This course follows on from the KS3 pathway with past learning being built upon during the course.
 The course is equally weighted in score for the final BTEC grade given with 25% for each of the units taken, one unit being an exam.

 In Unit 1 (The exam unit) they cover the following topics; Cells, Organs, DNA and homeostasis.
 In Chemistry they cover the following topics; acids and alkalis and neutralisation.
 In Physics they cover the following topics; energy, efficiency and energy sources.

-Students then complete 3 other coursework units, Unit 2 Chemistry and Our Earth, Unit 3 Energy and Our Universe and Unit 4 Biology and Our Environment.
+Pupils then complete 3 other coursework units, Unit 2 Chemistry and Our Earth, Unit 3 Energy and Our Universe and Unit 4 Biology and Our Environment.

-This course promotes independent learners and both the working scientifically skills and academic skills needed to progress onto level 3 Btec courses or A levels.
+This course promotes independent learners and both the working scientifically skills and academic skills needed to progress onto level 3 BTEC courses or A levels.

-- Subject Teacher: Mrs Martin
+- Subject Teacher: Mrs Martin and Helena Buckenham

 This is what they saw under x100 magnification.